Salz-Schneider/Machine_Learning_NFL2026/README.md

 ## Project Overview

 This repository contains our course project for the Machine Learning class at Hasselt University.
 The goal was to analyze and develop a machine learning solution for the Kaggle Challenge: **NFL Big Data Bowl 2026 – Prediction**.
-The project consisted in analysing and building a ML solution for the Kaggle Challenge: **NFL Big Data Bowl 2026 – Prediction**.

 ## Repository Structure
 The repository is organized into three folders, each containing a different model we developed: